Variance of the number of zeros of dependent Gaussian trigonometric polynomials: Introduction

 \section{Introduction}

 The asymptotic behavior of the variance of the number of zeros of random trigonometric polynomials $\sum a_k\cos(kt) + b_k\sin(kt)$ with independent Gaussian coefficients has been established in \cite{Gra11}.
-Since then, the variances of numerous models have been studied: for instance, see \cite{Aza16} for the analogous model $\sum a_k\cos(kt)$, see \cite{Bal19, Do20} in the independent framework with non Gaussian coefficients, or more recently \cite{Lub21} for random orthogonal polynomials on the real line.
-In greater dimension, the asymptotic behavior of the variance of random nodal volume has been established in several kinds of random waves models, see for instance the survey \cite{Ros19} and the references therein.\jump
+Since then, the variances of numerous models have been studied: for instance, see \cite{Aza16} for the analogous model $\sum a_k\cos(kt)$, or more recently \cite{Lub21} for random orthogonal polynomials on the real line.
+In this paper we make explicit the asymptotics of the variance of the number of zeros of random trigonometric polynomials with dependent coefficients.\jump

-Roughly speaking, two distinct methods are used in the literature to study the asymptotic behavior of the variance: the Wiener chaos expansion of the number of zeros (see for instance \cite{Aza16, Mar20}), and the Kac--Rice formula (see \cite{Gra11,Lub21}).
-In this paper we adopt the second method to make explicit the asymptotics of the variance of the number of zeros of random trigonometric polynomials with dependent coefficients.\jump

-This paper can be viewed as the natural continuation of \cite{Ang19} and \cite{Ang21}, in which the asymptotic behavior of the mean number of zeros of this model has been established.
-To the best of our knowledge, the question of variance for dependent trigonometric polynomials has not been considered until now and, the aforementioned examples do not seem to cover this situation.\jump
+This paper serves three purposes.
+Firsty, it is the natural continuation of \cite{Ang19} and \cite{Ang21b}, in which the asymptotic behavior of the expected number of zeros of this model has been established.
+Secondly, we avoid the use of the explicit expression for the first and second order Kac densities for the number of zeros (see e.g. \cite[Lemma 2.2]{Lub21}), but we rather exploit on one hand the intrinsic properties of the Kac density and on the other hand the convergence in distribution of the model of random trigonometric polynomials towards the $\sinc$ process.
+This point of view allows us to avoid heavy computations that usually comes with the Kac--Rice formula, in particular in the non-stationary case, and allows us to give a unified point of view for all the previously cited Gaussian models for which the variance asymptotics is known. \jump

-Let us now detail our model.
+Let us now detail our model of random trigonometric polynomial with dependent coefficients.
 Let $\T = \R/2\pi\Z$ be the one-dimensional torus, which can be identified with a segment of $\R$ of length $2\pi$.
-For $s,t\in \T$ we define the distance
+For $s,t\in \T$ we define the distance $\dist(s,t)=d(s-t,2\pi\Z)$.
+For $s\in\T$ we define